djboris9/merger/README.md

 It works with Go 1.7 and greater

 ## Usage
-The full documentation including examples is available on https://godoc.org/github.com/djboris9/merger
+Documentation with examples is available on https://godoc.org/github.com/djboris9/merger This readme is only an introduction.

 ### Merge algorithm
 Let A be the first arbitrary value and B be the second arbitrary value with precendence.